calebreseau/crackmes/README.md

 # crackmes
-All the crackme's and tutorial / demos on how to crack them
+C / Pascal crackme's and tutorial / solution demos

 You should try to crack the program before looking at the code and the demo.